 10. Think about how well their keywords might match the business objectives that they seem to be aiming at with their sites.

-11. Perform the same analysis on your own site.
+11. Perform the same analysis on your site.

-12. Perform searches on Google, Yahoo!, MSN and Ask Jeeves for your keywords, and for the keywords of the people whom you believed were your competitors, and see if you can discover whom your competitors really are for those keywords.
-Who do they appear to be in competition with?
+12. Perform searches on Google, Yahoo!, MSN, and Ask Jeeves for your keywords, and for the keywords of the people whom you believed were your competitors, and see if you can discover whom your competitors are for those keywords.
+Who do they appear to compete with?
 Which are the sites that rank the best for those keyword choices?
 Why?

 12. After you are done, consider if you should change any of your keywords.